 Note: This article contains an excerpt from my new book, The Write Structure, which is about the hidden structures behind bestselling and award-winning stories.
 If you want to learn more about how to write a great story, you can get the book for a limited-time low price.
 Click here to get The Write Structure ($0.99).

 If you’ve ever told a good story—one that has your friends or family on the floor laughing, or else on the edge of their seat asking, “What happened next?!”—then you know it’s important to draw out a reader’s interest.

-The same is true when you’re writing a story, particularly in novels, memoirs, and screenplays.
-It’s called the Rising Action, and it’s essential to get it right IF you want to write entertaining, informative, and deeply connecting stories.
+You can do this by crafting Rising Action in your plot, and it’s essential to get this right if you want to write entertaining, informative, and deeply connecting stories.

 In this article, I’m going to talk about the literary term rising action: what it is, how it works in a story, how it’s been treated by scholars who study story structure throughout history, and finally how you can use it to write a great story.

 In dramatic structure, it is one of the six major elements of plot, occurring after the exposition and building toward the climax.
 Some plot structure methodologies call it the rising movement or the progressive complications.

 As the source of the main conflict, it contains most of the action in a story, and is usually the longest piece.

 Before we talk about how to use the rising action in your writing, let’s talk about dramatic structure or narrative structure in general.

 Dramatic structure is an idea, originating in Aristotle’s Poetics, that effective stories can be broken down into elements.
 At The Write Practice, we define six elements of dramatic structure: